nischal-subedi/nepal-compliance/CONTRIBUTING.md

 # Become a Contributor
 As an open source project, you can contribute to the Nepal Compliance in many ways.
 Here are few examples of contributions:

 * Contribute directly to the codebase.
-[Open a Pull Request](https://github.com/yarsa/nepal-compliance/pulls)
+[Open a Pull Request](https://github.com/yarsa/nepal-compliance/pulls) — see the [local development setup guide](/docs/development.md) to get started

 * Report bugs and suggest enhancements.
 [Create an Issue](https://github.com/yarsa/nepal-compliance/issues)